department-of-veterans-affairs/vets-design-system-documentation/src/_components/promo-banners.md

 # Promo banners

-<p class="va-introtext">Promo banners are fixed content used for dismissible announcements such as new tools, news, etc.</p>
+<p class="va-introtext">Promo banners are fixed content at the bottom of the viewport used for dismissible announcements such as new tools, news, etc.</p>

-## Benefit announcements

-Pertains to content focused on benefits: a new tool, a new online benefit application, etc.

-{% include storybook-preview.html width="1200px" story="components-banners-promobanner--default" %}

-## Email signup

-Points to email signups for various VA updates / alerts / communications.

-{% include storybook-preview.html width="1200px" story="components-banners-promobanner--email-signup" %}

-## News stories
+## Default

-Pertains to newly received or noteworthy information about the VA.

-{% include storybook-preview.html width="1200px" story="components-banners-promobanner--news" %}
+{% include storybook-preview.html width="1200px" story="components-va-promo-banner--default" %}

-## How to use Promo banners

-- Fixed to the bottom of the viewport
-- In Formation's current version, you will need to implement your own dismiss function
+### When to use va-promo-banner and when to consider something else

 <div class="do-dont">
 <div class="do-dont__do">